 a) The boy shows a keen interest in going to University and becoming a Doctor.

-b) We had a brief chat about our travel plans next week.
+b) We had a brief chat about our travel plans for next week.

-c) There was heavy snow overnight, the roads were all blocked.
+c) There was heavy snow overnight, and the roads were all blocked.

-d) I was given invaluable advice by the teacher about doing the reading test.
+d) I was given invaluable advice from the teacher about doing the reading test.

 e) He suggested going to the beach.
 It was a fantastic idea so we all decided to go.